 - Create a reward system.
 Give your picker a reward at the end of the day if they are able to stay away from their nose.

 - Don’t react.
 While you may be embarrassed to walk around the mall with a child who has his finger up his nose, avoid nagging or punishing your child when they pick.
-They most often don’t even realize they’re doing it and pointing out that it’s bothering you may cause them to do it more just to see your reaction.
+They most often don’t even realize they’re doing it and pointing out that it’s bothering you may cause them to do it more just to get a reaction.

 Originally published in February/March 2016 issue.